List of material published by WikiLeaks: Daniel arap Moi family corruption

 On 31 August 2007, The Guardian featured on its front page a story about corruption by the family of the former Kenyan leader Daniel arap Moi.
 The newspaper stated that the source of the information was a report by Kroll commissioned by the Kenyan government which was sent to WikiLeaks.
+Corruption was a major issue in the election that followed, which was marred by violence.
+According to Assange, "1,300 people were eventually killed, and 350,000 were displaced.
+That was a result of our leak.
+On the other hand, the Kenyan people had a right to that information and 40,000 children a year die of malaria in Kenya.
+And many more die of money being pulled out of Kenya, and as a result of the Kenyan shilling being debased".

 Camp Delta Standard Operating Procedures

 A copy of Standard Operating Procedures for Camp Delta–the protocol of the U.S. Army at the Guantanamo Bay detention camp– was released on the WikiLeaks website on 7 November 2007.
 The document was written under the authority of Geoffrey D. Miller when he was the officer in charge of Joint Task Force Guantanamo.
-This leaked document, dated March 28, 2003, included instructions on how to psychologically manipulate and intimidate prisoners with the use of military dogs, as well as rules for dealing with hunger strikes.
-It was published on WikiLeaks on Wednesday November 7, 2007.
+This leaked document, dated 28 March 2003, included instructions on how to psychologically manipulate and intimidate prisoners with the use of military dogs, as well as rules for dealing with hunger strikes.
+It was published on WikiLeaks on Wednesday 7 November 2007.
 The document, named "gitmo-sop.pdf", is also mirrored at The Guardian.
 Its release revealed some of the restrictions placed over detainees at the camp, including the designation of some prisoners as off-limits to the International Committee of the Red Cross (ICRC), something that the U.S. military had in the past repeatedly denied.
 In it, Miller specifies four levels of access the ICRC would be allowed to captives: 1) No Access; 2) Visual Access—ICRC can only look at a prisoner's physical condition; 3) Restricted Access—ICRC representatives can only ask short questions about the prisoner's health; and 4) Unrestricted Access.
 Wired Magazine reported that spokesmen from the Department of Defense declined to comment on the leak.
 The Guantánamo Bay Manual included procedures for transferring prisoners and methods of evading protocols of the Geneva convention.

 The Associated Press reported that Army Lieutenant Colonel Ed Bush called the manual out-of-date.
 According to Lieutenant Colonel Bush, AP reports, dogs are no longer used, and the Red Cross is no longer denied access to any of the captives.
 On 3 December 2007, WikiLeaks released a copy of the 2004 edition of the manual, together with a detailed analysis of the changes.